redwoodjs/redwood-office-hours/2022-09-28-rest-directive/README.md

 Now with these SDL and Directives you can query the [RedwoodJS GraphQL API](https://redwoodjs.com/docs/graphql) and use [RedwoodJS cells](https://redwoodjs.com/docs/cells) to [render Posts](https://rw-office-hours-rest-directive.netlify.app/posts) and [photos](https://rw-office-hours-rest-directive.netlify.app/photos) -- live examples!

 See the [web side](web side) code for this.

+## Ideas to Improve the @rest directive

+- Add `headers` so can pass api tokens or other Authorization headers
+- Support `POST` and `GET` methods
+- Chain with another Transformer directive to reshape the response (transform JSON API data to match a different SDL) (maybe?)

 ## Setup